 Written By: Ellis Alexander

-The Blankets Creek Mountain Bike Trail System has become one of the most heavily ridden mountain bike trails in the U.S. Twelve years ago it existed only in the imagination of a few determined mountain bikers.
+The Blankets Creek Mountain Bike Trail System has become one of the most heavily ridden mountain bike trails in the U.S. Decades ago it existed only in the imagination of a few determined mountain bikers.
 What transpired in the following years to create this outstanding opportunity to enjoy the outdoors on a bike is an impressive story.
 It is about selfless but driven individuals who worked hard to forge cooperative agreements with government agencies and sought the support of SORBA to form a chapter that allowed them to be custodians of the trails they were determined to build.

 Alex Nutt is known to many in the mountain biking community as the author of Mountain Biking Georgia, an authoritative guide to mountain biking trails across the state.
 You may also know him for the tandem mountain bikes he rides and sells.
 But, you may not know that he was the pioneer who orchestrated the cost sharing agreement between the U.S. Corp of Engineers (COE) and the Cherokee Parks and Recreation Department, now known as Cherokee Recreation and Parks Agency (CRPA).
 In 1998, Alex contacted the COE and met with them about mountain biking trail locations.
 In a few meetings with them they identified areas that were well-suited to build a mountain bike trail system.
 David Grabensteder, the Allatoona District Director at the time, suggested Blankets Creek as a good place to start.
 Alex was concerned that David was skeptical of what SORBA was capable of but that didn’t distract him from his goal.
 As President of SORBA from 1998-2000, Alex knew that the dream he and other mountain bikers had would come true if they could gain access to the COE land.